rcnfinance/marmo-docs/docs/Intents_Transactions.md

 ---
-id: intents
+id: intents_transactions
 title: Intents and Transactions
 ---

-Transactions within the Marmo ecosystem are called Intents; those Intents represent the desired action of the signer and are executed on the Ethereum network by a relayer.
-This relayer has little to no control over the intention of the signer.
+Transactions that take place within Marmo are called Intents.
+Every Intent represents a signer's intention to broadcast a transaction to the Ethereum network.
+Intents get executed (effectively becoming Transactions) by the Relayer, which nevertheless has little to no control over their content.
+This characteristic guarantees the system's trustlessness and security.

-## Building an Intent
+(WIP)

-Intents can perform a wide variety of operations, ranging from sending cryptocurrency to interacting with complex platforms built using the
+# Intent Building

-Ethereum technology.
+Intents can perform a wide array of operations, ranging from sending cryptocurrency to interacting with complex platforms built on the Ethereum network.

-#### Intent action
+## Intent action

 Inside Intents we have Intent actions, those are the representation of the desired operation to perform, but it has no information about the rules of execution